 Whether you’re a French person living in the U.S. in need of comfort food from home or a Francophile who needs a taste of France, I have you covered in this post all about where to buy French food online.

-Where to buy products from France online?
-My favorite online French supermarket
+Curious where to buy products from France in the U.S.?
+This online French supermarket

 As an American who has lived in France since 2012, I know what it feels like to miss foods from home.
 Regular Cheerios, Pepperidge Farm Goldfish, ranch dressing, and peppermint patties are not available in France… and that’s the short list.